ZakaHaceCosas/personaplus/core/USAGE.md

 import { CoreLibraryResponse } from "@/core/types/CoreLibraryResponse";

 // Then, construct the data function.
-More onto this later. export const { getSource, getLastUpdate } = CreateComponentDataUtilities(
+More onto this later. export const { getSources, getLastUpdate } = CreateComponentDataUtilities(
     "date",
     "sources"
 )